The Wash Sale Rule of Capital Gains Tax

 If you sell a stock and your spouse (if filing jointly) or a corporation you control buys a substantially identical stock, you also have a wash sale.
 In these cases, the IRC states that losses from the sale of stock can not be recognized at the time of sale, but must be deferred instead.

 Wash sales can span tax years.
-For example, if you sold a stock for a loss in December and repurchased the stock the following January you would have a wash sale.
-For this reason it is important to include all January trades when calculating your capital gains for the Schedule D.
+For example, if you sold a stock for a loss in December and repurchased the stock the following January you would have a wash sale replacement shares.
+For this reason, it is important to include all January trades when calculating your capital gains for Schedule D.

 What the Wash Sale Rule Really Means to Investors